10 best graphic design project management software tools for creative teams in 2026

 • Integrations with Dropbox, Google project management apps, Slack, Microsoft Teams, and more

-• Automation reduce manual tasks and speed up content reviews
+• Automation reduces manual tasks and speeds up content reviews

 Mark Stern